openmsi/openmsipython/README.md

 Programs use the Python implementation of the Apache Kafka API, and are designed to run on Windows, Mac or Linux machines.
 Data producers typically run on Windows or Linux computers that run collection of data on laboratory instruments; Data consumers and stream processors run on the same computers, on servers with more compute power as needed, or where storage of data is hosted.
 In all these cases, Open MSI components are run in Python 3 in virtual environments or sometimes in Docker containers.
 Open MSI can be used interactively from the command line or run as an always available service (on Windows) or daemon (on Linux).
 We recommend using a minimal installation of the conda open source package management system and environment management system.
 These installation instructions start with installation of conda and outline all the necessary steps to run Open MSI tools.
 To run Open MSI usefully, you need to understand that data streams through *topics* served by a *broker*.
 In pracitce that means you will need access to a broker running on a server or in the cloud somewhere and you will need to create topics on the broker to hold the streams.
 If these concepts are new to you we suggest contacting us for assistance and/or using a simple, managed cloud solution, such as Confluent Cloud, as your broker.

-### Quick start with miniconda3
+### Quick Start

-**NOTE** The quick-start instructions below only apply to users working on Windows>7, most Linux distros, and Mac OS machines without M1 chips.
-Please read the entire installation section to see which steps you'll need to perform for your specific OS.
+####Overview of Installation:

+Here is an outline of the installation steps that are detailed below:

+1. Install miniconda3 (if not already installed)
+2. Create and use a conda virtual environment dedicated to openmsipython
+3. Install libsodium in that dedicated environment
+4. Install git (if not already installed)
+5. (Optional: Install librdkafka manually if using a Mac)
+4. Install OpenMSIPython in the dedicated environment
+5. Write environment variables (usually the best choice, but optional)
+6. Provision the KafkaCrypto node that should be used (if encryption is required)
+7. Write a config file to use
+8. Install and start the Service (Windows) or Daemon (Linux) (Usual for production use, but optional when experimenting with OpenMSIPython)

+**NOTE:** Please read the entire installation section below before proceeding.
+There are specific difference between instructions for Windows, Linux, Intel-MacOS, and M1-MacOS.

+####1. miniconda3 Installation

-The quickest way to get a minimal installation is to use Miniconda3.
-Miniconda3 installers can be downloaded from [the website here](https://docs.conda.io/en/latest/miniconda.html), and installation instructions can be found on [the website here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+We recommend using miniconda3 for the lightest installation. miniconda3 installers can be downloaded from [the website here](https://docs.conda.io/en/latest/miniconda.html), and installation instructions can be found on [the website here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

+####2.
+Conda Environment Creation
-With Miniconda installed, create and switch to a new environment for Open MSI.
-In a terminal shell window (or Anaconda Prompt in admin mode on Windows) type:
+With Miniconda installed, create and activate a dedicated virtual environment for OpenMSI.
+In a terminal shell (or Anaconda Prompt in admin mode on Windows) type:

 ```
 conda create -n openmsi python=3.9
 conda activate openmsi
 ```

-At the time of writing this ReadMe, Python 3.9 is the most recent minor release of Python supported by confluent-kafka on Windows 10, and is recommended for most deployments.

-You'll need to use that second "activate" command every time you open a Terminal window or Anaconda Prompt to switch to the `openmsi` environment.

-Miniconda installs `pip`; if you don't already have git installed, you should do so now with

-`conda install -c anaconda git`

-(or use the instructions on [the website here](https://github.com/git-guides/install-git).)

-Lastly, you will need to install the `libsodium` package through Miniconda as well, using the command

-`conda install -c anaconda libsodium`

-This step is required to use the [`pysodium` package](https://pypi.org/project/pysodium/), needed for encrypting messages.

-#### Extra setup on Windows

-##### Older versions of Windows
+#####N.B.
+Different Conda Step for Older Versions of Windows:

 Python 3.9 is not supported on Windows 7 or earlier.
-Installations on pre-Windows 10 systems should, therefore, use Python 3.7 instead of Python 3.9, in which case, the above commands are:
+Installations on pre-Windows 10 systems should, therefore, use Python 3.7 instead of Python 3.9, in which case, replace the two commands above with:

 ```
 conda create -n openmsi python=3.7
 conda activate openmsi
 ```

-`OpenMSIPython` code is transparent to the difference between Python 3.7 and 3.9 in principle, but it is recommended to use newer Windows systems that can support Python 3.9
+*In principle* `OpenMSIPython` code is transparent to the difference between Python 3.7 and 3.9, but it is recommended to use newer Windows systems that can support Python 3.9

-##### Issues with DLL files
+######Issues with DLL Files:

-This environment needs a special variable set to allow the Kafka Python code to find its dependencies on Windows (see [here](https://github.com/ContinuumIO/anaconda-issues/issues/12475) for more details), so after you've activated your Conda environment as above, type the following commands to set the variable and then refresh the environment:
+On Windows, you need to set a special variable in the virtual environment to allow the Kafka Python code to find its dependencies (see [here](https://github.com/ContinuumIO/anaconda-issues/issues/12475) for more details).
+To do this, activate your Conda environment as above then type the following commands to set the variable and then refresh the environment:

 ```
 conda env config vars set CONDA_DLL_SEARCH_MODIFICATION_ENABLE=1